ooni/spec/nettests/ts-017-web-connectivity.md

 Web Connectivity MAY run a lookup using a DNS-over-HTTPS resolver such as `https://dns.google/dns-query`.
 Web Connectivity saves the results of this lookup inside the `queries` test key.
+The results collected by this resolver MUST NOT set the `classic` tag, given that this is an extension.

 When analyzing data, be careful that the results of this lookup are not informative of DNS blocking of the input URL's domain, rather,